Origins of the Police Academy

 The concept of the Citizen Police Academy was developed in 1977 in England to familiarize private citizens with the nature of police work and the organization of the police system.
 The Pasadena Police Department held its first Citizen Police Academy in March 1995.
 Typically, we run two Citizen Police Academy classes each year.

-The Adult Citizen Police Academy is a ten-week course designed to give citizens a better understanding of the Pasadena Police Department.
+The Adult Citizen Police Academy is an eleven-week course designed to give citizens a better understanding of the Pasadena Police Department.
 Each week, on Tuesday evenings from 7-10 p.m., a different division of the Police Department provides instruction and demonstrations, giving an insight into the specific aspects and duties required to maintain the professional and premier law enforcement standards expected of our agency.

 Classes & Ride-Alongs